-- 4.4.1 Even though desirable, standardisation of the layouts of power plants, both thermal and hydro, does not appear to be practical because layout depends on several site specific conditions and other factors.
-Standard unit size can help in sizing of the downstream equipment, especially the electrical systems, however mandating standard unit size may not be advisable as in certain cases, optimal unit size for specific site conditions could be different and also in some cases, environmental conditions, etc. may require different unit sizes to be adopted. - 4.4.2 In case of transmission line projects, PGCIL has standardised the design of towers, foundations, sub-station equipment specifications, its layout and foundation.
+4.4.1 Even though desirable, standardisation of the layouts of power plants, both thermal and hydro, does not appear to be practical because layout depends on several site specific conditions and other factors.
+Standard unit size can help in sizing of the downstream equipment, especially the electrical systems, however mandating standard unit size may not be advisable as in certain cases, optimal unit size for specific site conditions could be different and also, in some cases, environmental conditions, etc. may require different unit sizes to be adopted.

+- 4.4.2 In case of transmission line projects, PGCIL has standardised the design of towers, foundations, sub-station equipment specifications, its layout and foundation.
 This has resulted in cost saving, reduction in time of completion of projects and reduction in the cost of inventory for spares.
 Most utilities follow PGCIL specifications for their transmission projects. - 4.4.3 Ratings of electrical equipment are not standardised and all utilities follow their own standard ratings.
 To meet their requirements, manufacturers have to constantly modify the design and spend resources in redesigning, etc. Type-testing of such electrical equipment is also time consuming and costly. - 4.4.4 For state utilities responsible for power distribution, the problem is very serious.
-There is no standardisation of specifications of the equipment, layout of 33 kV / 11 kV stations, 11 kV / 440 v distribution transformer stations, standard construction methods of LT networks, etc. Common design is not followed by the utilities, which leads to frequent failure of equipment, short circuit, tripping, accidents, high technical loss on the system and high cost of inventory for spares.
+There is no standardisation of specifications of the equipment, layout of 33 kV / 11 kV stations, 11 kV / 440 v distribution transformer stations, standard construction methods of LT networks, etc. This leads to frequent failure of equipment, short circuit, tripping, accidents, high technical loss on the system and high cost of inventory for spares.

-4.4.5 For the distribution system, standardise the distribution system layout from 33 kV transformers to the consumer premises for different localities, terrains, types of consumer mix and loads, etc. Freeze design basis for the system and guidelines for HVDS, aerial bunched HT / LT cabling, underground cabling, etc.

-Involve IEEMA, NDPL, Torrent Power, and utilities from Gujarat, Andhra Pradesh who have brought down their losses to less than 15% in six to seven years' time in the standardization exercise.
+- 4.4.5 For the distribution system, standardise the distribution system layout from 33 kV transformers to the consumer premises for different localities, terrains, types of consumer mix and loads, etc. Freeze design basis for the system and guidelines for HVDS, aerial bunched HT / LT cabling, underground cabling, etc. - 4.4.6 Involve IEEMA, NDPL, Torrent Power, and utilities from Gujarat, Andhra Pradesh who have brought down their losses to less than 15% in six to seven years' time in the standardization exercise.
 CEA / REC should freeze the layouts and guidelines.

-Based on the above, specifications and tests required for the site and in the plant can also be frozen by CEA / REC / IEEMA members, meeting IEC requirements for each material and equipment.
-For utilities that utilise funds under R-APDRP, RGGVY and other centrally sponsored schemes, REC / PFC should make these specifications and tests mandatory to follow.
+- 4.4.7 Based on the above, specifications and tests required for the site and in the plant can also be frozen by CEA / REC / NPCIL / IEEMA members, meeting IEC requirements for each material and equipment.
+For utilities that utilise funds under R-APDRP, RGGVY and other centrally sponsored schemes, REC / PFC may make these specifications and tests mandatory.
 It will enable the T&D industry to reduce design cost, cost of inventory and improve the quality of products in the long run.
 AT&C losses of utilities will be reduced on a sustained basis.
-Also, manufacturers will be able to compete with global players for exports.

-CEA should study the implementation of the three-tier quality control mechanism under RGGVY and take effective steps in case of any variation.

-The Ministry of Power may take up the issue of lack of uniform product specifications in different state utilities at the Annual State Power Ministers' Conference.

-IEEMA should undertake a study to identify gaps between Indian and international standards.
+Also, manufacturers will be able to compete with global players for export. - 4.4.8 Technical specifications and testing of equipment required for nuclear power plants are many times different than other power plants.
+NPCIL experts may intensively interact with domestic manufacturers so that the industry is able to meet their requirements and avail of the huge opportunities available in this area. - 4.4.9 CEA should study the implementation of the three-tier quality control mechanism under RGGVY and take effective steps in case of any variation. - 4.4.10 The Ministry of Power may take up the issue of lack of uniform product specifications in different state utilities at the Annual State Power Ministers' Conference for adoption in a time bound manner. - 4.4.11 IEEMA, along with DHI, may undertake a study to identify gaps between Indian and international standards.